whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_1.md

 ## 1: Review Who's On First records for your locality

-In this section, you will either:

-* Use the handy [Bundler Tool](https://whosonfirst.mapzen.com/spelunker/download/85688637/?exclude=nullisland#5/37.419/-119.307) (this example link points to descendants of California) to gather a collection of neighbourhood features in your given locality

-**OR**

 * Use the `git checkout` command in your terminal to **clone necessary repositories**
 * **Collect** a .geojson file for all neighbourhoods in your locality (city)
 * Add your .geojson file to a QGIS document for **review**